Bernhard Langer WITB 2025 (What’s in the Bag) NEW Photos

 The Tour Champions player of the last decade continues his unique set composition by switching to a Tour Edge Exotics BL Proto pitching wedge.
 It carries a blade design and gives him ample spin and flight to land rapidly on approach.

 The BL Proto contains a compact structure, making it pleasing to look down on at address and easier to shape short full shots for enhanced short game control.
-However, the lack of perimeter weighting in the wedge leads to a smaller sweet spot and less forgiveness than the average golfer requires.

 Lastly, the Exotics BL Proto delivers an impressive feel and acoustics to soften each strike and amplify the sound.